 Because the pipe leading to the chamber is an open path, the foul air travels up the path.
 At this point, it enters the trap.

 When this happens, the foul air is blocked by a wall of small water called a seal trap.
-The seal trap is a between the inlet and outlet of your trap.
+The seal trap is between the inlet and outlet of your trap.

 This is what prevents the pungent smell of sewer gases from filing your entire living area.
 As you continue to use your toilet or sinks, the water in the seal trap is continuously replaced.

+The most commonly used trap in kitchen and bathroom sinks is the P-trap.
 However, there are other alternatives that can be fitted to sinks used in kitchens and bathrooms.
-Examples are
+Examples are:

 - Bottle Trap